vishvAsa/kAvyam/laxyam/padyam/kokilA-sandeshaH/1_pUrvabhAgaH.md

 Lord Śiva of eightfold form here assumes a double form.
 It is he whom you should worship to attain liberation.[^39] 83

+[^39]: The Peruvanam Mahadeva Temple described here and in the next verse, in which Śiva is represented by twin *śivaliṅgas*, is a little south of Thrissur.

 </details>